-- 6.2.1 The impact assessments from the engagement material have been updated below, following feedback.
-As all changes made to the TRA design and trial operations are based on stakeholder feedback with the intent to minimise impacts, a re-engagement activity is not required. - 6.2.2 Updated assessments of anticipated environmental impacts; noise and European Sites, can be found in Sections 11 and 12 respectively.
+- 6.2.1 The impact assessments from the engagement material have been updated below, following feedback and the change to a TDA for 90-days.
+As the change to a TDA was not based on stakeholder feedback, all stakeholders will be informed of this change. - 6.2.2 Other changes made to the design and trial operations are based on stakeholder feedback with the intent to minimise impacts, therefore a re-engagement activity is only required with DAATM and emergency services to confirm any procedure changes which may require a Letter of Agreement (LoA). - 6.2.3 Updated assessments of anticipated environmental impacts; noise and European Sites, can be found in Sections 11 and 12 respectively.